pact-foundation/pact-php/README.md

   - [Usage for the optional `pact-stub-service`](#usage-for-the-optional-pact-stub-service)

 ## Versions
-9.X adds support for pact specification 3.X & 4.X via Pact FFI.
+9.X updates internal dependencies and libraries + adds support for pact specification 3.X & 4.X via Pact FFI.
 This results in dropping PHP 7.4

 8.X updates internal dependencies and libraries.
 This results in dropping PHP 7.3